 Our mission goes beyond spreading knowledge, though.
 After an informative tour of the museum, the visitors will have the opportunity to taste Polish Vodkas in a special food and services area.

 The museum is sponsored by the Polish Vodka Association.
 The permanent exhibition was created by the Nizio Design International architectural design studio and the visual identification of the museum was created by graphic designer Andrzej Pągowski.

 The Polish Vodka Museum is housed in a historic distillation and rectification plant within the premises of the Koneser Praga Centre.
 The location was not chosen at random.
 This is where the Warsaw Vodka Factory “Koneser” used to operate, a building complex in neo-Gothic style taking up 50 thousand square meters between Ząbkowska, Nieporęcka, Białostocka and Markowska Street.
 This is where the flagship brands of Polish vodkas – Luksusowa and Wyborowa – used to be made.

 Currently, the premises belonging to “Koneser” Vodka Factory are being successfully restored and will soon become an important place on the cultural and business map of Warsaw.
 It will soon become the showcase of contemporary Warsaw, where the authentic 600-year-old history of Polish Vodka meets modernity and novelty.

-The main exhibition of the museum will be located in a historic building in the former rectification plant, which is where vodka used to gain its unique and pure flavour.
+The main exhibition of the museum is located in a historic building in the former rectification plant, which is where vodka used to gain its unique and pure flavour.
 Visitors will discover the local tradition of vodka production and will learn about Polish Vodka’s international career.

-Visitors will also be able to see a virtual laboratory of a medieval alchemist.
+Visitors can see a virtual laboratory of a medieval alchemist.
 They can experience the comforts of living in a manor house and see an actual distillery.
-They will also learn about the role vodka has played in politics, as well as get to know bartenders’ tricks of the trade.
+They can learn about the role vodka has played in politics, as well as get to know bartenders’ tricks of the trade.